IADsContainer

 $user.Put("unicodePwd", "secret") # Password

-$user.Put("pwdLastSet", 0); # Must Change Password at First Logon
+$user.Put("pwdLastSet", 0); # Must change password at logon

-# Save the user to the directory
+# Save the user to the directory.

 $user.SetInfo()